-The process of managing a line item bid project would typically have consisted of you receiving Vendor documents on a USB, in a word or excel file, or even as a paper copy.
-As a project owner, you would have to pull all the data from every Vendor submission and manually compile it all into one excel spreadsheet.
+The process of managing a line item bid project would typically have consisted of you receiving Vendor documents on a USB, in a Word or Excel file, or even as a paper copy.
+As a Project Owner, you would have to pull all the data from every Vendor submission and manually compile it all into one spreadsheet.
 This process could be tedious and prone for error.

 When should I use BidTables?

-While Project Owners and Buyers can create, view, amend and score BidTables from within Bonfire, Vendors must complete BidTables using Microsoft Excel 2006 or newer.
+Project Owners and Buyers can create, view, amend, and score BidTables within Bonfire.
+Vendors must complete BidTables using Microsoft Office Excel 2006 or newer.

-Vendors can input their data, such as pricing and quantities directly into the Excel template, then upload it as part of their submissions.
-For more information about the Vendor experience, please read How do I fill out a BidTable?
+Vendors can input their data directly into the Excel template, then upload it as part of their submissions.
+Data can include but is not limited to pricing, quantity, brand, etc. For more information about the Vendor experience, please read How do I fill out a BidTable?